ataki/edx-analytics-dashboard/docs/en_us/dashboard/source/performance/Performance_Answers.rst

 For example, you create a text input problem with a single correct answer, "Warfarin".
-When you review its submissions chart, you notice how many similar, but incorrect, variations your students provide, including "warfarin sodium" and "Warfarin or Coumadin".
+When you review its submissions chart, you notice how many similar, but incorrect, variations your students submit, including "warfarin sodium" and "Warfarin or Coumadin".

 The proximity of these variations in the chart might reassure you that more